 We thoroughly enjoy sport at Yattendon and feel very proud to have achieved the School Games Gold Award for 2017/18.
 There is sport in school everyday in some form, supported by the Daily Mile.
 Our Sports Coach, Mr. Bint, is in school on Thursdays and Fridays.
-He teaches PE, coaches high attaining sports young people, encourages inclusivity and the less active pupils, and also helps pupils develop their motor skills in small group sessions.
+He teaches PE, coaches high attaining sports young people, encourages inclusivity and less active pupils, and also helps pupils develop motor skills through small group sessions.

 I was pleased to take two Year 3 and 4 teams into the Elstree School 1km event on Thursday.
 Teams needed to consist of two girls and two boys and it was a relay event.
 It was a tough course – up-hill and very muddy and wet under-foot.
 Everyone did SO well to complete their circuit.
 Each team player was rewarded with a certificate and a water bottle for taking part.

 Netball league group matches are underway and we have a particularly strong team this year.

 Mrs Phillips and myself were privileged to take 9 netball players to Trinity school for our first league match of the season on 30th October.